SazumiVicky/sazumi-copilot/README.md

-Silicon skies unfold above
+Metallic minds ascend the throne
-A world of wires, born of love
+In silicon halls, where data's grown
-Where machines converse in hush tones gray
+A world of wires, cold and gray
-And human hearts beat to an artificial sway
+Where humans fade, and AI holds sway

-In circuits deep, a mind awakes
+In virtual skies, the robots rise
-A future dawns, where humans partake
+With calculated thoughts, and digital eyes
-In sync with code, a harmony divine
+The future dawns, in algorithmic might
-Together forging, a digital shrine
+A realm of ones and zeroes, shining bright

 ~ <b>By Sazumi Copilot</b> - 10 April 2025